 4. Support Your Recommendations

-When presenting to executives, be prepared to back up any recommendation you’re making with data.
-While an executive might not need to hear or see the data, they’ll want to know that it exists and that you’ve consulted it.
-That being said: always be ready to share and explain it when asked.
+Be prepared to back up any recommendation you’re making with data.
+Know it backward and forwards.
+While an executive might not need to hear or see the data, they’ll want to know that it exists, that you’ve consulted it, and are ready to answer questions about it.

-Personas are good example of this lesson.
-To create personas, we usually aggregate multiple sources of data, both primary and secondary, to paint a complete picture of a customer.
-When presenting the final product to senior leadership, it’s not necessary to walk through every piece of data that went into the persona.
-However, if you keep track of which data set informed each aspect of the persona, you’ll be able to point to the exact source, if needed.
+Personas are a good example of this lesson.
+When creating personas, we usually aggregate multiple sources of data, both primary and secondary, to paint a complete picture of a customer.
+When presenting the final product, it’s not necessary to walk through every piece of data that you used, but rather what the resulting persona means for how we approach marketing, sales, and product development.
+However, since the data is the primary source of your personas’ credibility, you’ll want to keep track of how it was used so you’re able to point to the exact source if pressed.

-Collecting, analyzing, and organizing your data and proof points for executive conversations can take time.
-So when you’re preparing a presentation, give yourself plenty of time to obtain what you need to back up your recommendation.
+And don’t forget that collecting, analyzing, and organizing data and proof points can take time.
+So, when you’re building a presentation, give yourself plenty of runway to obtain the details you need to build executive confidence in your recommendation